pryv/dev-site/source/guides/app-guidelines.md

 If multiple parameters are provided, the following order of priority should be used:

 1. `pryvApiEndpoint` as query parameter
-2. `pryvServiceInfo` as query parameter
+2. `pryvServiceInfoUrl` as query parameter
-3. `pryvApiEndpoint` as default value
+3. `pryvServiceInfoUrl` as default value